crimx/retux/examples/todos/README.md

 export const FilterLink = connect(mapStateToProps, mapDispatchToProps)(Link)
 ```

-Here are some common questions:
+Common questions:

 > Why define `Dispatchers` in the container?
 Why not let the `Link` component export both Dispatchers and other Props types?

-Because as we metioned normal components are not aware of the Redux store.
+Normal components should not be aware of the Redux store.
 It is the container's job to decide which props property is dispatchable.

+With `Dispatchers` the result of `mapStateToProps` and `mapDispatchToProps` can be further restricted.
+We have not only a safer type-checking but also a more pleasant coding experience with intellisense.

 > I don't see any action creator?

 Yes!
-With TypeScript you can get rid of the boilerplate action creators(who do nothing but simply return an action).

-Enjoy the TypeScript intellisense. :)
+This example shows the ability to reduce boilerplate action creators on small projects with Retux.

+TypeScript compiler and intellisense are your best buddies.

 ![action-intellisense](./assets/action-intellisense.gif)

+If you are more comfortable with action creators, Retux also offers a powerful way to generate boilerplate action creators for you.
+See docs and the todomvc example.

-> Why if mistyped the action type?
+> Why if I mistype the action type?

 All actions in Retux are strongly typed.
 TypeScript compiler will happily let you know.

 ![action-mistyped](./assets/action-mistyped.png)

 > What about changes in the future?

 You can either glue the changes in container(where the action is triggered) or in action handler(where the action is handled).

+But if you decide to use libraries which mutate action types(like Redux-Thunk and Redux-Promise), it's better to go for action creators.

 > Should I get rid of action creators entirly?

 No!
-Of cource you should use action creators **WHEN** abstraction is needed.
+You can always use action creators when abstraction is needed.
+See other Retux examples.